The Prisoner and the Occlumens

 "What?" she asked, bewildered, staring between Snape and the badge.
 "What is this, Professor?"

 She almost bit her tongue off, recognising that her sudden curiosity had pushed her right back into the habit of deferring to him as her teacher.
 If he noticed her use of the honorific, he didn't show it.
-Instead, he leaned back in the chair and stretched his legs out.
+Instead, he leaned back in the chair and stretched out his legs.

 "It is precisely what it seems, Miss Granger.
 It is the position I offer you, should you agree to return to Hogwarts this year."